 Data ownership is the first segment Web3 is aiming at.
 This is because Web3 fixes Web2 data ownership issues by incorporating emerging technologies such as cryptocurrencies, blockchain, NFTs, and decentralized data centers.

-Although the current version of the internet (Web 2.0) boasts an active user base of over half of the world’s population, it is subject to centralized control, heavy surveillance, and exploitative advertising by multinational corporations.
+Although the current version of the internet (Web 2.0) boasts an active user base of over half of the world’s population, it’s subject to centralized control, heavy surveillance, and exploitative advertising by multinational corporations.

-Web 3.0 is the next generation of this technology that promises to bring back Sir Tim Berners’s original vision of an open, trustless, and permissionless network.
-Let us take a brief look at the history of the internet to understand the foundations for a new Web 3.0.
+Web3 is the next generation of the Web2 internet that promises to bring back Sir Tim Berners’s original vision of an open, trustless, and permissionless network.
+Let’s take a brief look at the internet’s history to better understand the foundations for a new Web 3.0.